Master's degree (2 years)Full timeLandscape Architecture for Global Sustainability

 The core of the curriculum is project work, spanning design, landscape ecology, theory and history.

-The programme consists of an introductory course, a theory course, and a series of three studio courses with a focus on design and research-driven projects.
+The program consists of an introductory course, a theory course, and a series of three studio courses with a focus on design and research-driven projects.
 Your studies will culminate in a thesis.
 There are also additional elective classes available across the Life Science University.

 You will study within an international environment.
 Group work provides opportunities for the exchange of intercultural experiences and knowledge.
 Courses cover contemporary concerns and a suite of methods, as well as insights into working internationally and experiencing cultural differences.